-Mix together all the ingredients in a separate, larger glass mixing bowl.
+- Mix together all the ingredients in a separate, larger mixing bowl.

 Tip: Make sure to leave them to cool completely before storing.

-- for an oil-free version, the coconut oil can be substituted with almond butter, peanut butter, cashew butter or sunflower seed butter
+- For an oil-free version, the coconut oil can be replaced with almond butter, peanut butter, cashew butter or sunflower seed butter.

-- the ground almonds can be substituted with ground walnuts
+- The ground almonds can be replaced with ground walnuts.

-- the chocolate chips can be substituted with dried fruit such as raisins, dried cranberries, dried cherries, dried mango, dried papaya, dried pineapple, chopped dates, chopped dried figs etc
+- Dried fruit: raisins, dried cranberries, dried cherries, dried mango, dried papaya, dried pineapple, chopped dates, chopped dried figs etc.

 How long do these Banana Oatmeal Cookies keep for?